 Smartsheet pricing for training

-If you're looking for extra training beyond the standard onboarding, Smartsheet University is available to take you past the basics.
-This will enable you to access elearning (for $199) and instructor-led online courses on topics such as ‘Solution Proficiency' and ‘Marketing Professional' tips.
+If you’re looking for extra training beyond the standard onboarding, Smartsheet University is available to take you through the basics.
+This will enable you to access e-learning and instructor-led online courses on topics such as ‘Solution Proficiency’ and ‘Marketing Professional’ tips.

-Instructor-led online courses start from $149 for an individual but go all the way up to $4,999 for the Control Center Blueprint Builder path.
-Once you've mastered all the core skills, you can optionally choose to become “Smartsheet Certified” and demonstrate your mastery by passing an exam, which is $149 per attempt and lasts for one year of Smartsheet certification.
+Instructor-led online courses can start from $149 for an individual.
+For some courses, you can optionally choose to become “Smartsheet Certified” and demonstrate your mastery by passing an exam, which is around $149 per attempt and lasts for one year of Smartsheet certification.

-Finally, there are in-person Regional training sessions which can be booked onto, the fee for which is undisclosed publicly.
+Finally, there are in-person Regional training sessions that can be booked, the fee for which is undisclosed publicly.

 Other hidden costs

-The $25/user/month rate for Smartsheet's annual Business plan sets the anchor point for custom pricing and we'd wager that Enterprise users might be able to secure the ultimate range of features Smartsheet has to offer for a not dissimilar price, or perhaps an even lower amount per user, depending on the user number and contract length you're looking for.
+The $19/user/month rate for Smartsheet’s annual Business plan sets the anchor point for custom pricing and we’d wager that Enterprise users might be able to secure the ultimate range of features Smartsheet has to offer for a not-dissimilar price, or perhaps an even lower amount per user, depending on the user number and contract length you’re looking for.

 Is Smartsheet Free?

-Smartsheet does offer a free, 30-day trial, and all you have to do is enter your email address to try out either the Pro or the Standard Smartsheet plan.
-This means you'll be able to find out if the software caters to your business's needs without spending a cent.
+Smartsheet also offers a free 30-day trial, and all you have to do is enter your email address to try out either the Pro or Business plan.
+This means you’ll be able to find out if the software caters to your business’s needs without spending a cent.
+What’s more, students from accredited higher institutions may be eligible for free licenses.
+For more information, visit the Smartsheet website.

 Smartsheet Alternatives